 - The IT Services Desk in the basement of the Library.

 In order to enhance our technology environment, computer account passwords must be changed every 180 days.
-The first time for this to take effect is Thursday, January 14, 2021.
 All of the changes and procedures to facilitate this detailed on this page

 New Phishing Attack Email, February 16, 2021